wh-alice/mig_visualstudio/vs/data-tools/how-to--open-the-data-sources-window.md

 ---
-title: "How to: Open the data sources window | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Open the data sources window" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"